kevinkamm/AquacultureStochasticFeeding/README.md

     1. Deep Classifier [DeepDecision](Python/DeepDecision.py)

 # Data
 The data provided in this repository may not be used for anything else, than testing the algorithms in this repository.
+The license for the code does not extend to the datasets.

 The most recent data concerning salmon futures can be downloaded from [fishpool.eu](https://fishpool.eu/forward-price-history/) while agreeing to their terms of usage.